 - Once you click on another shape within the Shapes gallery, the selected shape on your slide changes into the new shape as you can see in Figure 4.
 Note that the new shape has the same fill, animation, outline, effect, and hyperlink attributes as the earlier shape.
 If the original, selected shape did not have any animation or hyperlink applied, then of course the new changed shape also won't have any animation or hyperlink attributes.

-Figure 4: Star shape changed to an Oval shape
+Figure 4: 10-Point Star shape changed to 5-Point Star

 - Save your presentation often.